-Starting on Monday, June 1, the Diocese of Portland is allowing Maine churches to hold public Masses with restrictions and safeguards in place and no more than 50 people in attendance.
+The Diocese of Portland is allowing Maine churches to hold public Masses with restrictions and safeguards in place.
 To ensure that capacity is not exceeded, parishes are keeping track of attendance in a variety of ways, including sign-up sheets and online registration.
 This approach is similar to the record-keeping being requested for restaurants and hotels.
 Here are some answers to frequently asked questions regarding the process.

 Why is my contact information being collected?